Loading...

 But some motorists are upset about what they call blinding flashes of light, even when there are no vehicles in the intersection.
 Parker resident David Wilson said he became aware of the cameras as he sat at a red light on westbound Lincoln last summer.
 While he applauds efforts to improve safety, Wilson believes the cameras could eventually end up causing an accident.
 “What I can’t understand is the random timing of the photos being taken,” he said.
 “I watched it flash twice when there was no one even violating the law.”
 A city spokesperson attributed the “random” flashes to the system “recalibrating” itself.
 Wilson said the flashes can be distracting to motorists, especially out-of-towners who might not be aware they are present.

 The Lincoln and San Luis intersection was found to be a hotspot for regular violations.
-The study found a high accident rate, a large number of violations during the research period and significant congestion.
-Furthermore, officers could not effectively work the intersection because of its design.
-Cavenah has collected data on the intersection, but said the numbers are too preliminary to determine whether the red-light cameras have been effective.
+The study found a high accident rate, a large number of violations during the research period, and significant congestion.
+Furthermore, officers could not effectively work at the intersection because of its design.
+Cavenah has collected data on the intersection but said the numbers are too preliminary to determine whether the red-light cameras have been effective.
 “A better comparison can be made once we get at least one-year’s worth of data to review,” he said in an update sent via e-mail.
 The annual expense to Lone Tree for all three cameras is $180,000.
 The city ultimately hopes to gain voluntary compliance with the traffic laws and maintain better traffic flow in the area.

 Wilson would prefer to see the cameras removed, but expects to see more of them in the Denver metro area in the coming years.
 “Unfortunately, I think things are going that way,” he said.
 “They are the cops.
 They can pretty much do whatever they want.”

-We frequently receive emails from drivers who ask us if they will receive a ticket in a blizzard, rain storm or during poor weather conditions.
+We frequently receive emails from drivers who ask us if they will receive a ticket in a blizzard, rainstorm, or during poor weather conditions.
 These drivers usually plead that they couldn't stop safely before the intersection because of ice or water on the road.
 It is our understanding that police officers don't suspend red light cameras during bad weather, however, someone does review videos of each infraction and evaluates whether a ticket should be issued.
 Officers will take into consideration if the driver made a legitimate attempt to stop and didn't stop at the line.

 If you think you may have received an unjustified ticket sometimes a successful defense some have used in court is the 'out of necessity' defense for running the red light.
 This defense basically brings the idea of a dangerous situation at hand.
 When you tried to come to a stop, your car began to slide on ice or water and you had no choice but to run the red light.
-You could go on to say that by going through the red light, it was actually safer to have done so as opposed to sliding uncontrollably into traffic, stopped vehicles or pedestrians.
+You could go on to say that by going through the red light, it was actually safer to have done so as opposed to sliding uncontrollably into traffic, stopped vehicles, or pedestrians.
 Pictures would go a long way here.
 It is recommended to drive back to the scene as soon as possible and return with a camera.
-Take pictures of the icy or wet road and anything else that could boost your stories credibility.
+Take pictures of the icy or wet road and anything else that could boost your story's credibility.

 We would appreciate hearing stories from drivers below in the comments section of the blog who received a ticket during poor weather conditions and contested the ticket.